ICRAR/daliuge/docs/dataflow.rst

   elevating them as actors who have autonomy to manage their own lifecycles and trigger appropriate "consumer" applications based on their own internal (persistent) states.
 In our graph model, both application (task) and data nodes are termed as **DROPs**.
-What are really moving on the edge are **DROP Events**.
+What are really moving on the edge are :ref:`Drop Events <drop.events>`.

 * While nodes/actors in the traditional dataflow are stateless functions, we express both computation and data nodes as stateful DROPs.
 Statefulness not only allows us to manage DROPs through persistent checkpointing, versioning and recovery after restart, etc., but also enables data sharing amongst multiple processing pipelines in situations like re-processing or commensal observations.
-However, all the state information is kept in the Drop wrapper, the ‘payload’ of the Drops, i.e. pipeline component algorithms and data are stateless.
+  All the state information is kept in the Drop wrapper, while the payload of the Drops, i.e. pipeline component algorithms and data, are stateless.

 * We introduced a small number of control flow graph nodes at the logical level such as *Scatter*, *Gather*, *GroupBy*, *Loop*, etc. These additional control